ellahu1003/Kmeans-Country-Data-Project/README.md

 ```

 ## Requirements
-The requirements.txt file lists all the Python packages required to run the project.
+The 'Requirements.txt' file lists all the Python packages required to run the project.
 Install these dependencies to avoid any compatibility issues.

 ## Results
 1) k = 2